 The main challenge of the streaming economy is pretty straightforward: within the current system, most middle-class artists out there can't extract enough value from streaming alone to allow them to build a sustainable career.
 That fact became blatantly obvious following the COVID crisis putting the live industry to a halt — with no live shows to rely on, most artists had to focus on streaming as their primary source of income, propelling the discussion of streaming payouts to the front and center of the music business, and giving birth to the #BrokenRecord and #FixStreaming movements.

-The streaming economy issue won’t be solved in one day — in fact, it might not be solved at all, at least not in the sense of raising the average payouts.
-Sure, streaming platforms are now increasingly experimenting with new ways of royalty allocation: while falling short of actually reforming their payout system, Deezer has been experimenting with user-centric payouts since early 2017; Soundcloud followed through with the user-centric model earlier this year, branding it as fan-powered royalties; and, just recently, Tidal unveiled its new hybrid payout system, where on top of the usual pro-rata calculations, up to 10% of the subscription fee would go directly to the subscriber’s most-streamed artist.
+The streaming economy won't be solved in one day — in fact, it might not be solved at all, at least not in the sense of raising the average payouts.
+Sure, streaming platforms are now testing new ways of royalty allocation: while falling short of actually reforming their payout system, Deezer has been experimenting with user-centric payouts since early 2017; Soundcloud followed through with the user-centric model earlier this year, branding it as fan-powered royalties; and, just recently, Tidal unveiled its new hybrid payout system, where on top of the usual pro-rata calculations, up to 10% of the subscription fee would go directly to the subscriber's most-streamed artist.

 However, there's an argument to be made that emerging payout models won't change much in terms of overall value extracted from the music catalog.
 Sure, they might be marginally better for niche artists with loyal audiences, but alternative calculation models don't address the central problem of the streaming economy — the fact that virtually all music in existence is still priced at just $9,99 per month.
 And the chances are, this cost/value proposition is here to stay.

-Which brings me to the actual topic of today’s article: earlier this month, we at Music Tomorrow had a chance to take a look under the hood of one of the innovative products looking to do just that — Original Works, which is somewhat of a spin-off to the Revelator’s core distribution, asset management and data analytics offering.
+Which brings me to the topic of today's article: earlier this month, we had a chance to take a look under the hood of one of the innovative products looking to do just that — Original Works, which is somewhat of a spin-off to the Revelator's core distribution, asset management and data analytics offering.
 Original Works is a product developed with an ambition to create a financial layer for the music industry that would open up a new chapter in music-related investments.
 This product vision is supported by the three primary pillars of the Original Works: